Things to do in Inle Lake

 4. Take a hot air balloon ride over the lake

-Toghether with Bagan, Inle Lake is amazing place to do hot air balloon.
+Together with Bagan, Inle Lake is an amazing place to do a hot air balloon.
 Seeing Inle Lake waking up in the morning: villages, canals, boats, floating gardens in the distance and get a spectacular aerial view of Inle.

 Read More : Best things to do in Bagan

-The passengers need to wake early for being collected from hotel and transfered by boat to the launch site.
-Arriving in the balloon checking point, an experienced UK-licensed Commercial Balloon Pilot will provide a comprehensive safety briefing.
-After that, the balloon will take off gently.
+The passengers need to wake early for being collected from the hotel and transferred by boat to the launch site.
+Arriving at the balloon checking point, an experienced UK-licensed Commercial Balloon Pilot will provide a comprehensive safety briefing.
+After that, the balloon will take-off gently.
 The flight duration is about 60 – 90 minutes.
 Breakfast is taken next to one of the beautiful Shan villages wherever you land.

 Price: US$ 300- 350 per person.

-Sagar Village is a ruined royal capital situated at the deep south of Inle Lake.
-The main highlight for many travelers are the ‘sunken’ stupas of Sagar – 108 stupas from the 16-17th centuries.
+Sagar Village is a ruined royal capital situated in the deep south of Inle Lake.
+The main highlight for many travelers is the ‘sunken’ stupas of Sagar – 108 stupas from the 16-17th centuries.
 It’s a much quieter part of Inle Lake because not many tourists come.

 2. Visit the Pindaya Cave